Your ultimate New Year travel guide to Washington DC

 Kennedy Center | Find on Maps

-Several Smithsonian museums, including the National Museum of American History and the National Air and Space Museum, offer family-friendly activities and extended hours on New Year’s Eve.
+Several Smithsonian museums, including the National Museum of American History and the National Air and Space Museum, offer family-friendly activities.
+Smithsonian museums are excellent daytime options on December 31, though most close by 5:00–5:30 pm.

 Where to go: